Vietnamese nationalism

+A street banner in Hanoi at the end of the World War II, as the French colonial forces were returning to Indochina.

+Flag of North Vietnam (adopted in 1955), used by the Socialist Republic of Vietnam from 1976 to the present.

+Flag of the State of Vietnam and South Vietnam, used from 1949 to 1975; still used among the Vietnamese diaspora.

-Vietnamese nationalism (chủ nghĩa dân tộc Việt Nam, or chủ nghĩa quốc gia Việt Nam) is a form of nationalism that asserts the Vietnamese people as a separate independent nation.
+Vietnamese nationalism (chủ nghĩa dân tộc Việt Nam) is a form of nationalism that asserts the Vietnamese people as an independent nation.
 It encompasses a broad range of ideas and sentiments harbored by the Vietnamese people in regards with national identity.

-Some modern nationalist concepts in Vietnam focused on China, where anti-Chinese sentiment in Vietnam had been fueled in various forms, from South China Sea disputes, to cultural and historical grievances, and at some stage, finding Mongolian and Manchurian rule "less civilised" or had to repel against several dynasties from the north, housing Song and Ming refugees due to these empires.
-Nationalism that promoted anti-French views had also been prominent in the past.
+Since the mid-20th century, the communists have portrayed themselves as the sole rightful leaders of Vietnamese nationalism to legitimize the authority of the Communist Party.
+By contrast, anti-communists asserted that the communists had betrayed true nationalists and that communism was antithetical to Vietnamese nationalism; they identified this anti-communist nationalism as chủ nghĩa quốc gia.
+Historical foreign domination has also created the fear that Vietnam may be "reconquered", which tends to fuel Vietnamese nationalism.
+Contemporary nationalist discourses in Vietnam emphasize anti-Chinese sentiment in various forms.
 Vietnam's current government propaganda is also regarded as a synthesis of socialism and nationalism.
-Long periods of foreign domination has also created the fear that Vietnam may be "reconquered", which also tends to serve as fuel for Vietnamese nationalism.

 History

-Prehistoric
+Founding myth

-Semi-mythical figures such as the Hùng kings prior to Chinese rule in southern China and northern Vietnam from 2879 BC – 258 BC played a role in shaping Vietnam as a separate nation in the modern era.
+Semi-mythical figures such as the Hùng kings prior to Chinese rule in southern China and northern Vietnam played a role in shaping Vietnam as a separate nation in the modern era.
 Such origin myths were exploited by the Viet elite as early as the 15th century as a catalyst for identity formation and unification under an imperial state.
-Under French rule and the early national period, these myths were integrated into the official historiography of Đại Việt.
+Under French rule and post-colonial periods, these myths were integrated into the official historiography of Vietnam.

 Nationalist historiography

-The historiography of Vietnam under Chinese rule has had substantial influence from French colonial scholarship and Vietnamese postcolonial national history writing.
-During the 19th century, the French promoted the view that Vietnam had little of its own culture and borrowed it almost entirely from China, which was mostly wrong as Vietnamese culture emerged initially Austroasiatic and Vietic.
-They did this to try to justify European colonial rule in Vietnam.
+The historiography of Vietnam under Chinese rule has been shaped significantly by both French colonial scholarship and postcolonial Vietnamese nationalist writing.
+Théophile Marie Legrand de la Liraye's book Notes historiques sur la nation Annamite (c.
+1865) was the first to introduce the Western concept of nation in writing about the history of Vietnam.
+Sine the late 19th century, several French authors had promoted the view that Vietnam had little of its own culture and borrowed it almost entirely from China.
 By portraying the Vietnamese as merely borrowers of civilization, the French colonisers situated themselves in a historical paradigm of "bringing civilization" to a "backwards region" of the world.
-French scholar Leonard Aurousseau argued that not only did Vietnam borrow culturally and politically from China, the population of Vietnam was also directly the result of migration from the state of Yue in China.
+French scholar Leonard Aurousseau argued that not only did Vietnam borrow culturally and politically from China, the population of Vietnam was also directly the result of migration from the Baiyue in China.
 This line of thought was followed by Joseph Buttinger, who authored the first English language history book on Vietnamese history.
 He believed that to fight off the Chinese, the Vietnamese had to become like the Chinese.